Salem Radio Network: Network information

 Christian Talk, comprising talk shows where listeners call in and participate in the show, is transmitted during weekdays in some areas, and only in drive times in others.
 The rest of the day is filled with blocks of time ranging from a few minutes to an hour sold to churches and Christian organizations.

-Conservative Talk (branded in most markets as “The Answer” since 2014) transmits full-time on a commercial basis.
-These stations only sell advertisement time, not blocks of time like Christian Talk counterparts (though brokered programming may be offered on weekends as secular stations often do).
+Conservative Talk, branded in most markets as "The Answer" since 2014, transmits full-time on a commercial basis.
+These stations only sell advertisement time, not blocks of time like Christian Talk counterparts–though brokered programming may be offered on weekends, as secular stations often do.
 Some of these stations have religious programs on Sunday mornings.

 The teaching format relies on selling blocks of time to organizations full-time.
 These stations offer diverse religious features such as church services, political and religious interview features, Christian family life programs, and children's shows.
-Music (exclusively Christian) is only transmitted by a few of these stations at times during the weekend.
+Music–exclusively Christian–is only transmitted by a few of these stations at times during the weekend.

 Programming

-The company's Salem Radio Network subsidiary produces several talk radio shows and a 24-hour news service that are distributed to more than 2,000 radio affiliates around the country.
+The company's Salem Radio Network subsidiary produces several talk radio shows and a 24-hour news service that are distributed to hundreds of radio affiliates around the country.